 To all you future Quesadilla fans out there, this one is for you!
 Most specifically, it’s for those of you who aren’t too sure what quesadillas are, and are interested to find out.
 So in our How To Make Quesadillas blog we will share everything you need to know about them.
-What they are, what’s in them, how to make them, what to serve with them, general tips, freezing tips, and even where they originated from.
 Another authentic Mexican dish and something new to try at home that kids can also enjoy!

 Quesadilla translated literally means “little cheesy thing”.
 This Mexican dish is a type of taco, consisting of a tortilla that is filled primarily with cheese, and sometimes meats and spices, and then cooked on a griddle.
 These little parcels of joy are perfect for a snack, midweek meal or lunch, and are quick and easy to make.
 They are also great for reinventing leftovers from the night before!

 When it comes to Quesadillas, it’s all about the melted cheese!
 A tortilla is filled with cheese along with other fillings such as carne asada steak, chicken or veggies and then toasted.
 Other ingredients typically used as a dip on the side, or to slather inside, are sour cream, guacamole and fresh coriander.

 Large soft wheat tortillas are the best tortillas to use for making quesadillas.
 They are large, and therefore have more surface area for you to fold into a half-moon shape on the pan when cooking, without losing too much filling space.

 When it comes to ideas for fillings for your quesadillas the only limit really is your imagination.
 If you’re a meat-eater then chicken is the most usual filling but really anything goes.

 We have recipes for the following meat filled Quesadillas: